Alcampopiano/OpenQuestion/paper/paper.md

 # Summary
-[OpenQuestion](https://alcampopiano.github.io/OpenQuestion/) is a survey building platform written in Python.
-Researchers can develop and manage surveys using a GUI or by writing Python code.
-End-user surveys (ie., web forms for data acquisition) can be distributed by sharing a unique URL.^[OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python [@anvil].
-Note that an Anvil account is not required to use OpenQuestion.]
+[OpenQuestion](https://alcampopiano.github.io/OpenQuestion/) is a survey building platform that allows researchers to develop and manage surveys using a GUI or by writing Python code.
+When a survey is accessed by an end user, OpenQuestion renders it, according to design, as an interactive web application for data acquisision.
+^[OpenQuestion is built with the open source Anvil App Server, a runtime engine for writing full-stack web applications in Python [@anvil].Note that an Anvil account is not required to use OpenQuestion.]

 # Statement of need
-OpenQuestion's GUI and general functionality will be familiar to researchers to have used commercial survey platforms.
+OpenQuestion's GUI and general functionality will be familiar to researchers who have used commercial survey platforms.
 However, OpenQuestion is unique in comparison since much of the platform can be controlled via Python^[Those without Python knowledge can simply use OpenQuestion's GUI as a free alternative to other commonly used survey platforms.].
 There are two main features that allow researchers